Cloud9Developer/Jellyfin-Newsletter-Plugin/README.md

 Please be patient with me, since I did this on the side of my normal job.
 But I will try to fix any issues that come up to the best of my ability and as fast as I can!

 ## Known Issues
+See 'issues' tab in GitHub with the lable 'bug'

+# Contribute
+If you would like to collaborate/contribute, feel free!
+Make all PR's to the 'development' branch and please note clearly what was added/fixed, thanks!